nvaccess/addon-datastore/README.md

   - Problem: There is no "opt-in" step from the Addon author to submit a release to the store.
 They can not decide timing, or skip certain releases.
   - Problem: Likely requires a lot more development effort to implement, something must be "watching" for new releases.
   - Problem: Addon authors often have multiple addons, but can only fork the addon-template once.
-- Require that addon authors set a topic on their addon like "nvda-addon", releases are automatically added as PR's.
+- ~Require that addon authors set a topic on their addon like "nvda-addon", releases are automatically added as PR's.~ Ruled out:
   - Problem: Likely requires a lot more development effort to create, something must be "watching" for new releases.
   - Problem: There is no "opt-in" step from the Addon author to submit a release to the store.
 They can not decide timing, or skip certain releases.